chetandg123/abc/README.md

 python3 -m unittest Admin_console/Admin_smoke_testsuit.py
 ```

- ### After execution of scripts,the report will be generated and present in Reports folder
+ ### Note : After execution of scripts,the report will be generated and present in the Reports folder